-The quad covers the front and side part of your thighs and has four muscles: rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius.1 Quadriceps Muscle – Physiopedia
+It is a group of four muscles: rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius.1 Quadriceps Muscle – Physiopedia Training all these quad muscles will help you build sturdy and toned legs.

-Let’s see how to do each workout with the step-by-step guide.
+Let’s see more about each exercise and how to do them with the step-by-step guide.

 1. Kettlebell Squat